inkdropapp/docs-old/src/pages/manual/list-of-commands.md

 | `status`          | The note status which should be **one of:**`"none"` or `"active"` or `"onHold"` or `"completed"` or `"dropped"` |
 | `selectFirstNote` | A Boolean, whether select the first note or not.
 Default: `true`                                                |

+### core:note-list-show-notes-in-book-of-editing-note

+- Selector: `body`

+List notes in a notebook of the currently editing note on the note list bar

 ### core:open-first-note

 - Selector: `body`